Metro DC ATD 2020 Elections

-Make no mistake that the President-Elect, President, and President are leadership roles with the huge responsibility to navigate the Board and the Chapter’s membership through the upcoming “waters” of time and circumstances.
+Make no mistake that the President-Elect, President, and Past-President are leadership roles with the huge responsibility to navigate the Board and the Chapter’s membership through the upcoming “waters” of time and circumstances.
 I am not one to bury my head in the sand to avoid conflict – conflict presents the opportunity to bring differing views to a mutually beneficial solution, which will always be my goal.

 Carol the Enthusiast